loadingio/ldresize/README.md

 ## Usage

     # create a new ldr instance.
-    ldr = new ldResize ...
+    ldr = new ldresize ...

     # attach to certain node.
     ldr.attach node